 About Basal Cell Carcinomas (BCCs) and Gorlin Syndrome

-Basal cell carcinomas (BCCs) are a type of skin cancer that begins when one of the skin cells spontaneously develops a mutation in its DNA, usually due to UV radiation (sunlight, tanning lamps).
+Basal cell carcinomas (BCCs) are a type of skin cancer that begins when skin cells develop mutations in their DNA, usually due to UV radiation (sunlight, tanning lamps).
 They commonly occur in sun-exposed areas like the face and neck and generally in people of European descent with lighter skin and in the elderly and in people with chronic sun exposure.
 There are more than four million BCCs diagnosed in the United States each year.
 BCCs are usually treated with surgery, which can leave disfiguring scars.

-Gorlin Syndrome, also known as nevoid basal cell carcinoma syndrome, is a rare genetic disease where patients develop many BCCs.
+Gorlin Syndrome, also known as Basal Cell Carcinoma Nevus Syndrome, nevoid basal cell carcinoma syndrome, Gorlin-Goltz syndrome, is a rare genetic disease in which patients develop many BCCs.
 Patients with Gorlin Syndrome have heritable mutations in the tumor suppressor gene encoding Patched1 (PTCH1), which acts as the primary inhibitor of the hedgehog signaling pathway; this leads to hundreds of BCCs, especially on the face and sun-exposed areas.
 The standard of care is surgery, as there are no FDA-approved drugs for Gorlin Syndrome.
 Individuals who have severe Gorlin Syndrome have as many as 30 surgeries per year, many of which can be scarring.

-PellePharm is developing patidegib, a novel hedgehog pathway inhibitor, to treat basal cell carcinomas (BCCs), including those in Gorlin Syndrome, a devastating rare genetic skin disease.
+PellePharm is developing patidegib, a novel hedgehog pathway inhibitor, to mitigate the tumor burden in patients with basal cell carcinomas (BCCs), including those in Gorlin Syndrome, a devastating rare genetic skin disease.
 The company is focused on developing and commercializing this treatment to reduce the burden of disease and improve quality of life by potentially reducing invasive and painful surgeries and the scarring that often accompanies them.
 Topical patidegib is a first-in-class topical gel formulation of a proprietary hedgehog inhibitor exclusively licensed from Infinity Pharmaceuticals.
-Patidegib is currently being studied in two phase 2 clinical trials for the treatment of BCCs and Gorlin Syndrome.
+Patidegib is currently being studied in a phase 2 clinical trial for the treatment of sporadic BCCs.

 About BridgeBio Pharma